 - Adults under the age of 21 around the world who drink in moderation are abusing alcohol?

-Apparently, the asserts that “any alcohol use by underage youth is considered to be alcohol abuse” really means something different.
-Specifically that “any alcohol use by underage youth is considered by the NIAAA to be alcohol abuse.”
+So the assertion that “any alcohol use by underage youth is considered to be alcohol abuse” really means something different.
+It means that “any alcohol use by underage youth is considered by the NIAAA to be alcohol abuse.”
 The NIAAA’s definition of alcohol abuse among young people is radica.
 It’s radical in historical, cross-cultural, medical, religious, and other terms.
 Millions of people in the US and hundreds of millions of people around the world would disagree with the NIAAA’s extremely unrealistic definition.

 Much of this government alcohol information is erroneous.
 The NIAAA’s Teacher’s Guide is full of other errors, omissions, and misleading assertions too numerous to describe here.
 Both the American public and our children deserve much better.